 - Business plan competition

-- Proof of Concept fund
+- Financial support such as the Proof of Concept Fund

-- The Sir Peter Thompson enterprise award: given annually to exceptionally enterprising students or graduates of the University.
+- The Sir Peter Thompson Enterprise Award: given annually to exceptionally enterprising students or graduates of the University.
 Applications are by invitation.
-For more information email email@example.com.
+For more information, email email@example.com.

-You'll be able to take a number enterprise and entrepreneurship modules as electives on your degree.
+You'll be able to take a number enterprise and innovation modules as electives on your degree.
 The modules aim to help you develop skills such as commercial awareness, creative problem solving and team working, which will make you stand out to employers.